eevee/floof/docs/developers/authentication.rst

 It is expected that most users will use only OpenID, with just administrators and a minority of power users employing client certificates.

-In ``floof``, the scope of 'Authentication' runs from the interpretation of credentials tokens to the assignment of :term:`principal` identifiers.
+In ``floof``, the scope of 'authentication' runs from the interpretation of `credential tokens` to the assignment of :term:`principal` identifiers.
 These principal identifiers are then used by :ref:`section-developers-authz` components to assign permissions within a particular :term:`context`.

-Note that the actual authentication of credentials, such as the verification of an X.509 client certificate or the OpenID authentication process are beyond the scope of this documentation section.
+Note that the actual authentication of credentials, such as the verification of an X.509 client certificate or the OpenID authentication process, are beyond the scope of this documentation section.
 Instead of considering raw credentials such as an X.509 certificate or usernames and passwords, this section assumes that previous successful validations of such credentials have been stored or are passed on each request as `credential tokens`, such as the serial of an X.509 certificate or an OpenID URL.

 Authentication Flow